Previous 30 days30 days60 days90 days | Short FormatLong Format

 Abstract:

-Join us for a talk from SSCS Distinguished Lecturer Prof. Shreyas Sen from Purdue University, West Lafayette, Indiana, on Friday, July 19th, 2024.
+Join us for a talk from SSCS Distinguished Lecturer Prof. Vanessa Chen from Carnegie Mellon University on Friday, March 27th, 2026.
 The seminar will be held from 11:00am to 12:00pm (PST) via a Hybrid format.
 Please register for the meeting link and information.

 Topic: